 |Cheaper to run than ducted systems||A strained or inefficient split system can still be expensive to run|

-If you have come this far, and have decided on the fate of your split system purchase, then bravo; our buyer’s guide has worked!
-There are many things to consider when buying a split system air conditioner.
-Initial upfront and installation costs are likely the first concern on your agenda, and unit location as well as running costs is likely to shortly follow.
+There are many things to consider when buying a split system air conditioner, or really any type of air con.
+Initial upfront and installation costs are likely the first concern on your agenda, and unit location, as well as running costs, are likely to shortly follow.
 It’s also important when considering the purchase to consider other types of air conditioning as well.
 Could they do the job, too?
-Overall, the concept of buying a split system air conditioner can be a burden, but one thing’s for sure; consider installing one before summer to minimise stress!
-Stay frosty!
+If the concept of buying a split system seems daunting, we’ve listed a few models below to help you on your search.

 Canstar Blue weighs up the pros and cons of ducted and split system air conditioning to find out which is the best bet for your home.– Read more